-Whether Petitioner Has Shown that Respondent Must Adjust the Board-Adopted Value for SCE's Accrual for Liabilities for the 2017/2018 Wildfires and Mudslides.
+Legal Issue 3: Whether Petitioner Has Shown that Respondent Must Adjust the Board-Adopted Value for SCE's Accrual for Liabilities for the 2017/2018 Wildfires and Mudslides.

-Petitioner asserts the 2023 Board-adopted value does not account for SCE's accrual for liabilities for the 2017/2018 wildfires and mudslides, erroneously disregarding costs for estimated claims and settlements pre-AB 1054, just as Respondent has done in its 2019, 2020, 2021, and 2022 assessments.
-(Petition, p.
-14-15.)
-Petitioner argues that Respondent has improperly made no adjustments to reflect the expected losses in SCE's unitary assessments, despite valuation of a going concern requiring consideration of forecasted future expenses, as a potential buyer would become responsible for those liabilities and factor those obligations into the purchase price.
-(Id. at pp. 14-16.)
-On this basis, Petitioner requests an adjustment of \$858 million from both the HCLD and CEA values to account for these operating expenses above and beyond insurance recoveries.
-(Id. at p.
-16; Petition, Exhibit B.)
+Petitioner asserts their 2024 Board-adopted value does not account for SCE's accrual for liabilities for the 2017/2018 wildfires and mudslides, erroneously disregarding costs for estimated claims and settlements pre-AB 1054, just as Respondent has done previously in its 2019 through 2023 assessments.
+Petitioner argues that Respondent must make adjustments to reflect the expected losses and settlement payments in SCE's unitary assessments, as valuation of a going concern would require consideration of forecasted future expenses because a potential buyer would become responsible for those liabilities and factor those obligations into the purchase price.
+On this basis, Petitioner requests an adjustment of \$689 million from both the HCLD and CEA values to account for these operating expenses above and beyond insurance recoveries.

 Petitioner asserts that Respondent ignores Petitioner's wildfire-related expenses as past expenses that are not anticipated to be incurred again in the future.
-(Id. at p.
-17.)
-Petitioner refutes this by stating that its request for an adjustment of \$858 million represents quantifiable operating expenses which negatively impact the going concern value of its property, rather than a contractual or financing liability.
-(Ibid.)
-Petitioner contends such expenses are ordinary and necessary parts of SCE's operation as a going concern, and even if they were not ordinary in the "new normal" of year-round wildfires in California, Respondent does not provide citation to support excluding a non-ordinary expense that is anticipated in the future.28 (Id. at p.
-16-17.)
+Petitioner refutes this treatment by stating that its request for an adjustment of \$689 million represents quantifiable operating expenses which negatively impact the going concern value of its property, rather than a contractual or financing liability.
+Petitioner contends such expenses are ordinary and necessary parts of SCE's operation as a going concern, and even if they were not ordinary in the "new normal" of year-round wildfires in California, Respondent does not provide citation to support excluding a non-ordinary expense that is anticipated in the future.
 Petitioner further asserts that Rule 8 and AH 502 require the inclusion of anticipated income and operating expenses, and that Respondent cites no authority to exclude a non-ordinary expense that is anticipated in the future.
-(Id. at p.
-16-17.)